 There are many good reasons to serve as a referee.
 (See Why be an official?)
 There are also many factors that cause people to leave officiating or to avoid becoming referees in the first place.
-Some of these decisions are beyond our control: individuals move away to pursue education or careers; they get busy with families or jobs; they experience illness, injury, or the inevitable effects of aging.
+Some decisions are beyond our control: individuals move away to pursue education or careers; they get busy with families or jobs; they experience illness, injury, or the inevitable effects of aging.

 But we can do something about negative behavior by adult coaches and spectators.
 This factor may account for more referee attrition than all of the others combined.
-Most adults behave well, but some of them criticize officials – and a few of them do so loudly and persistently.
+Many adults serve as positive role models for young players.
+Some adults, however, engage in public criticism of officials, and a few of them do so loudly and persistently.
 Their disrespectful conduct undermines match control, tarnishes the image of the game, and leads both current and potential new referees to question whether officiating is worth the hassle.

 What Can We Do?

 SCMSOA believes that organizations at the national, state, and local levels – including area clubs, schools, and our association – must respond to the shortage by using every available tool to improve the climate for referees.
 These include quality training, assigning, and mentoring; appropriate compensation; programs that promote respect and appreciation for officials; and meaningful penalties for adult offenders.

 Recruiting and retention are key goals for SCMSOA.
 Members can help by taking these simple but crucial steps: